json-everything/json-everything/json-everything.net/wwwroot/md/examples/more/enums.md

 }
 ```

-In this case, when we want to serialize the enum value `Orange | Green`, we'll get `"green,orange"` in the serialization.
+In this case, when we want to serialize the enum value `Orange | Green`, we'll get `"orange,green"` in the serialization.